A Brief History of Jazz in Vancouver

 Reframing Fashion

-Another local design collective with similar aspirations will be presenting their designs at the upcoming Vancouver Fashion Week.
-Faun Studios of Calgary, AB manufactures sustainably and ethically in the designer’s mother’s home country of Vietnam.
-Marisa P. Clark, the designer of Faun Studio, also launched BOCCA imports.
+Another local design collective with similar aspirations will be presenting its designs at the upcoming Vancouver Fashion Week.
+Faun Studios of Calgary, AB, manufactures sustainably and ethically in the designer’s mother’s home country of Vietnam.
+Marisa P. Clark, the designer of Faun Studio, also launched BOCCA Imports.
 Likewise, this passion project donates 100% of the proceeds to her mother’s charity, B.T.
-Mekong Education Association, that supports education in rural Vietnam.
+Mekong Education Association, which supports education in rural Vietnam.
 It appears our current generation is paving the path for all to follow.
-For more information on other conscientious fashion, choices check out the Arcadia Blog feature “10 Sustainable Clothing Companies.”
+For more information on other conscientious fashion choices, check out the Sustainability’s Magazine feature “10 Sustainable Clothing Companies.”